Growth Plate Fusion (Epiphysiodesis)

 What happens during growth plate fusion surgery?

 Typically, the child/adolescent is placed under general anesthesia for about an hour for this minimally invasive surgery.
 A 1-inch (2.5-cm) incision is made and the growth plate is fused.
 Temporary epiphysiodesis is accomplished with eight-Plates or percutanteous epiphysiodesis with transphyseal screws (PETS).
-Permanent epiphysiodesis is more common and is accomplished with surgical ablation of the growth plate using a percutaneous drill.
+Permanent epiphysiodesis is more common and is accomplished with surgical ablation (removal) of the growth plate using a percutaneous drill.
 Most patients do not need to stay in the hospital overnight after the procedure.

 What happens after growth plate fusion surgery?